-Students who are selected for a process for verification will be asked to follow up with the School Servicing Center or the Warren Wilson Financial Aid Office.
+For the 2020-2021 year, students who are selected for a process for verification will be asked to follow up with KHEAA Verify at KHEAA.com

-Once an award is finalized, the student must make a decision to accept or decline any aid offered.
-Accept the federal loan on the Accept Awards tab of Net Partner.
-A Master Promissory Note and Entrance Counseling must be completed online at studentloans.gov.
+Once an offer is finalized, the student must make a decision to accept or decline any aid offered.
+Accept the federal loan on the Financial Aid Offer tab of Net Partner.
+A Master Promissory Note and Entrance Counseling must be completed online at studentaid.gov.

-If you are a new student loan borrower for the 2020-2021 (meaning you have never borrowed student loans at Warren Wilson College before) you must complete a Master Promissory Note (MPN) and Entrance Counseling online at studentloans.gov.
+If you are a new student loan borrower for 2020-2021 (meaning you have never borrowed student loans at Warren Wilson College before) you must complete a Master Promissory Note (MPN) and Entrance Counseling online at studentaid.gov.